silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 7. In the **General Settings** field, select the radio profile **Long Range Profile**,select the radio PHY **434MHz 9.6Kbps OQPSK DSSS SF8**.
 8. Enable **Customized**, in the **Operational Frequency** field, fill the **Base Channel Frequency** to **490MHz**.
 9. In the **Other settings** field, make sure the **Long Range Mode** is **LR_9p6k**.
-10. Finally, type **Ctrl+S** to save the current configuations. the radio generator will automatically generate the relevant codes.
-**Radio configuations as the below figure.**
+10. Radio configuations as the following figure.
 <img src="images/radio configuation.png">
 <img src="images/radio customized setting.png">
+11. Finally, type **Ctrl+S** to save the current configuations. the radio generator will automatically generate the relevant codes.

 ## How to reduce the sleep current
 EFR32xG14 sleep current in EM2 mode can be as low as **1.3uA**.
 Please refer to the datasheet, [ERF32FG14 datasheet](https://www.silabs.com/documents/public/data-sheets/efr32fg14-datasheet.pdf).